tsatria03/CookyCraze/docks/readme.txt

 Quests.
 Complete a set of objectives to unlock the prestige option and start a new run with a permanent bonus.

 Quests are automatically assigned at the start of each prestige cycle using a difficulty based system.
-Each quest has a difficulty from 1 to 10, and the active slots are spread evenly across the difficulty range so you always get a balanced mix from easy to hard.
+Each quest has a difficulty from 1 to 10, and active slots are spread evenly across the range so you always get a balanced mix.
 Required quests occupy their difficulty slot directly, and random quests fill the rest.
 Only one required quest per stat can be active at a time, so if a stat has multiple required tiers only the current one will appear.

 The number of active quests is configurable in quests.table and is capped at 10.
 The game ships with 75 quests: 14 tiered required rank quests covering ranks 5 through 500, and 60 random quests across 12 trackable stats with 5 difficulty tiers each.
 Rerolling a quest replaces only the currently focused quest with a new one of the same difficulty, leaving the rest of your active quests untouched.

 To view your quests, press the Quests button in the main game interface.
-A Quest Category list at the top of the quests screen lets you narrow down the quest list by category.
-The options are All, Required, and Random.
-All is the default and shows every active quest.
-Required shows only required quests.
-Random shows only random quests.
-Arrow through the Quest Category list to switch and the quest list updates immediately.
+A Quest Category list at the top of the quests screen lets you narrow down the list.
+The options are All, Required, and Random, and the list updates immediately as you switch between them.
-The quests screen shows required quests at the top of the list, followed by random quests sorted from easiest to hardest by difficulty.
-Completed quests are labelled with complete in the list so you can see your status at a glance without having to open each one.
+The quests screen shows required quests at the top, followed by random quests sorted from easiest to hardest.
+Completed quests are labelled with complete so you can see your status at a glance.
-Arrow to any quest and the detail box updates automatically, showing the description and current progress toward the threshold.
-If the quest is complete, a complete label is appended to the progress line.
+Arrow to any quest and the detail box updates automatically, showing the description and current progress.
+A complete label is appended to the progress line when the quest is done.

 The prestige button is located in the quests screen and its label updates dynamically to reflect your current status.
 A prestige history box also appears in the quests screen after the prestige button, showing a log of every prestige run.
-A reroll history box appears directly after the reroll button, showing the last 50 rerolls in order and listing which quest was replaced, what replaced it, and how much it cost.
-It is hidden when a required quest is focused since required quests cannot be rerolled.
-When the Quest Category is set to Random the reroll button and reroll history are always visible since every quest shown is rerollable.
-When set to Required they are always hidden.
-When set to All visibility toggles as you move between required and random quests.
+A reroll history box appears directly after the reroll button, showing the last 50 rerolls and listing which quest was replaced, what replaced it, and how much it cost.
+It is hidden when a required quest is focused, always visible when the category is set to Random, and toggles as you move between quests when set to All.
 Both boxes show a message when empty and reset when starting a new game.
-Before reaching the minimum rank it shows unlocked at rank X.
-Once unlocked, if the quest requirement has not been met it shows no reward available.
+Before reaching the minimum rank the prestige button shows unlocked at rank X. Once unlocked, it shows no reward available or reward available depending on your quest completion status.
-When the requirement is met it shows reward available.
-Whether you receive a reward depends on your quest completion status and the require_all setting in quests.table.

-If you want a different quest, arrow to it in the quests menu and press the reroll button.
+If you want a different quest, arrow to it and press the reroll button.
 Rerolling replaces only that quest with a new random one of the same difficulty.
 The reroll button does not appear when a required quest is focused.
-Rerolling deducts a cost from a configurable stat, and the cost increases each time you reroll using compounding scaling.
+Rerolling deducts a cost from a configurable stat, and the cost increases each time using compounding scaling.
 The reroll count resets at the start of each prestige cycle so costs go back to base.

 Prestige.
 Reset your progress and earn a permanent bonus that carries into every future run.